 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Carrying a backpack is one of the most effective ways to tote your items, but it’s not always practical.
 Areas with heightened security often require bags to be opened and even searched, which can be time-consuming when a bag has several pockets.
-Additionally, security-enforced locations such as schools, government and federal buildings, and large event venues like stadiums and concert arenas often have clear bag policies that only allow transparent bags inside.
+Additionally, security-enforced locations such as schools, government buildings, and large event venues often have clear bag policies that only allow transparent bags inside.
 Fortunately, there are clear backpacks for high-security events and locations.

 While clear backpacks have features like multiple compartments, straps, and handles like their opaque counterparts, they’re made of see-through plastic material so the contents are visible.
 Shopping for a clear model is no different than buying a regular backpack — you’ll need to consider size, space, and straps before you buy.